-- Regularly and supportively monitor your staff for their wellbeing and foster an environment which promotes staff speaking with you if they mental wellbeing worsens. - Ensure good quality communication and accurate information updates are provided to all staff.
+- > Regularly and supportively monitor your staff for their wellbeing and foster an environment which promotes staff speaking with you if their mental wellbeing worsens. - > Ensure good quality communication and accurate information updates are provided to all staff.
 This can help to mitigate any worry about uncertainty that workers have and helps workers to feel a sense of control. - Consider if there is any capacity to ensure your staff get the rest and recuperation they need.
 Rest is important for physical and mental wellbeing and this time will allow workers to implement their necessary self-care activities. - Provide a brief and regular forum to allow workers to express their concerns and ask questions and encourage peer-support amongst colleagues.
-Without breaking confidentiality, pay particular attention to any staff who you may be aware are experiencing difficulties in their personal life, previously experiencing poor mental health or who are lacking in social support (possibly due to community ostracization).
+Without breaking confidentiality, pay particular attention to any staff who you may be aware are experiencing difficulties in their personal life, previously experiencing poor mental health or who are lacking in social support (possibly due to community ostracization). - > Training in PFA can benefit leads/managers and workers in having the skills to provide the necessary support to colleagues. - Facilitate access to, and ensure staff are aware of where they can access mental health and psychosocial support services, including on-site MHPSS staff if available or telephone-based support or other remote-service options. - Managers and team leads will face similar stressors as their staff, and potentially additional pressure in the level of responsibility of their role.
+It is important that the above provisions and strategies are in place for both workers and managers, and that managers are able to role-model self-care strategies to mitigate stress.